ericwarriner/Geolocate/README.md

 Special thanks to maxmind as this app would not be possible without their data.
 Also, if you found this app helpful in any way please consider purchasing one their commercial products for your enterprise.

-Notes regarding the Maxmind GeoLite2 database...
-"Latitude and Longitude results are not precise and should not be used to identify a particular street address or household"
+Lastly, regarding the Maxmind GeoLite2 database in use... their documentation clearly states that: "Latitude and Longitude results are not precise and should not be used to identify a particular street address or household"